 Anything can be fun after a bottle of wine.
 Conversations sparkle, street-meat is a miracle, and dancing is not tiring or sweaty.
 You look at the world through rosé-colored glasses, and think, wow, everything is so fun.
 In fact, it’s so fun I think I might go throw up for a bit!

 So much more is the pity that when you stop drinking, you’re forced to realize that most of your conversations are just you waiting to talk, street meats are dubious ham-mittens, and dancing is, essentially, exercise.

 Fight the boredom that comes with sobriety by letting yourself explore the world like a kid forced to play outside.
-Rediscover hobbies: Do you like painting?
-Do you like sport?
-Could you go learn that instrument?
+Rediscover hobbies.
+Do you like painting?
+Do you like sports?
+Could you learn that instrument?
 Or tell someone to go fuck themselves in another language?
 The possibilities are endless.

 It’s amazing how many varieties of fun there are—almost as many as wine— so many that you might just wonder why your #1 hobby was pouring liquid into your mouth.